 At the wonderful world of Gilroy Gardens, everything is plant-themed.
 The theme park in Gilroy has six themed garden areas, including Claudia’s Garden and the Monarch Garden, in addition to more than 40 rides.
 Many of the rides are inspired by the region’s agricultural ties, such as the Mushroom Swing and the Garlic Twirl.
 Spend an afternoon appreciating Mother Nature, and don’t miss the uniquely-shaped Circus Trees — you’ll definitely want some pictures.

-These are 15 of the best theme parks in California, but I’ve barely scratched the surface when it comes to the many parks to explore.
+These are 15 of the best theme parks in California, but I’ve barely scratched the surface when it comes to the many parks to explore in our great state.